Zookeeper and Animal Trainer

 Do you get to pick which animal you major in?
 My sister wants to know because she is wanting to go into Zookeeping

-Asked by mraines over 11 years ago
+Asked by mraines almost 12 years ago

 Hi MRaines!
 Your sister actually won't get to pick which animal she majors in; instead, she will receive an understanding of the biology, physiology and natural history of many types of animals.
 This way, she will be very well-rounded when she graduates.